Reliable Cellular Automata with Self-Organization: The simulated medium is robust

-Lemma ~\ref{l.amp} (Amplifier) says that given a (broadcast) amplifier frame $\Frame$ with large enough $\rep_{0}$, we can complete it to a uniform (broadcast) amplifier.
-We leave out the case of broadcast amplifiers: the proof comes with some simplification from the proof for general amplifiers.

-The main ingredient of our amplifier is the sequence of transition functions $\var{Sim-trans}_{k}$ and the sequence of codes $\fg_{k*}$, $\fg_{k**}$, $\fg^{*}_{k}$, which was defined in the course of the proof.
-It remains to verify the amplifier properties listed after ~\eqref{e.unif-amp}.
+Here we prove Lemma~\ref{lem:amp} (Amplifier), and with this, as noted after the statement of that lemma, we finish the proof of Theorems~\ref{thm:1dim.nonerg.var} and~\ref{thm:1dim.stor.var} for the case of infinite space.
+This lemma says that a uniform amplifier complex can be built with the parameters defined in Section~\ref{sec:amp}, with large enough \( \rep \).
+The main ingredient is the sequence of media \( M_{k} \) as in~\eqref{eq:M_{k}} and the sequence of codes \( \fg_{k*} \), \( \Phi^{*}_{k} \), defined in the course of the proof.
+It remains to verify the properties of the amplifier complex listed in Lemma~\ref{lem:amp}.
 Let us recall them here. \begin{cjenum}